Updated January 9, 2017

 Note: Depending on the season (always check the entertainment schedule for your days of visit), Disneyland will vary on parade times.

-Disneyland’s Paint the Night Parades are different, as there will typically be two each day.
+Disneyland Parades run one or two per day, typically.
 If there are two, the first will start at it’s a small world and end at Town Square.
 The latter parade will start at Town Square and end at it’s a small world.
-So, again, add 20-30 minutes to where you are, depending on where the parade starts and ends.

 First, some basics: